Rick-997/AI-Forensics-Boston-Capstone/reports/Hyperparameter_Tuning_and_Model_Evaluation_Report.md

 **Figure 2: SHAP Summary Plot (Beeswarm) - Tuned Model**
 ![SHAP Summary Plot (Beeswarm) - Tuned Model](../models/shap_summary_beeswarm_tuned.png)

-These plots show that poverty_rate, is_night, and hour remain the strongest drivers of the predictions.
+**Note on `district_Unknown`**
+In both SHAP plots you will notice a feature called `district_Unknown`.
+This column was created during the one-hot encoding step because some incidents in the original dataset had no police district assigned (or were coded as "Unknown").
+Approximately 5-10% of records fall into this category.
+The model learned that incidents with unknown district have a slightly different shooting probability pattern, which is why the feature shows up in the SHAP analysis.

 ## Discussion & Next Steps
 This week’s tuning experiment showed that the baseline was already performing well.
 The switch to class weighting continues to feel like the right choice for this imbalanced, real-world prediction task.
 The fact that the tuned model maintained almost identical performance with more conservative parameters gives me confidence in its stability.

-That said, several important areas still need attention:
+That said, several important areas still need attention in response to feedback received:

-- Leakage from the `is_violent` proxy is a clear concern and will be addressed in future iterations.
+- I plan to run explicit tests for potential data leakage, especially from the engineered `is_violent` proxy and offense type features.
+The leakage test I did this week showed a massive performance drop when those features were removed, so I will explore safer alternatives.
-- Temporal and geographic structure in the data remains a risk.
-I plan to explore lagged time features and geography-aware validation splits.
+- Temporal and geographic structure in the data remains a concern.
+I will explore lagged time features and geography-aware validation splits to reduce the risk of the model simply learning “where and when” shootings tend to occur rather than the underlying drivers.
-- Fairness across districts and time of day will be monitored more closely to avoid reinforcing existing inequalities.
+- Fairness is another priority.
+I intend to evaluate model performance stratified by district and by time of day to ensure we are not unintentionally reinforcing existing inequalities.
-- The current district-level poverty rate from ACS is somewhat coarse.
-I would like to incorporate more granular neighborhood-level variables in future work.
+- The current use of district-level poverty rate from ACS data is somewhat coarse.
+In future iterations I would like to incorporate more granular neighborhood-level variables (education, income, housing density, etc.) to see if they improve the model.

 **Next steps** before the final deliverable include:
-- Comparing XGBoost against Random Forest and LightGBM
+- Comparing XGBoost against Random Forest and LightGBM to determine the best overall model
+- Completing systematic hyperparameter tuning with a larger search space if time allows
+- Conducting the fairness and leakage diagnostics mentioned above
 - Adding more detailed SHAP dependence plots and individual prediction explanations
 - Final integration of the best model into the interactive Tableau dashboard